 - Immigration, Refugees and Citizenship Canada (IRCC) is reluctant to issue temporary work permits to business owners who plan to manage a permanent, year-round business in Canada on an indefinite basis.
 In such a situation, potential applicants may consider either restructuring their business in Canada so that they may become eligible for another type of work permit, or applying for permanent resident status through one of Canada’s business immigration programs.

 Owner/Operator LMIA-based work permit.

-- Although, LMIA process typically involves a recruitment period that requires advertising the position extensively in Canada, which can be time consuming, in an owner-operator with minority ownership situation, the advertising is required is lifted.
+- Although the LMIA process typically involves a recruitment period that requires advertising the position extensively in Canada, which can be time consuming, in an owner-operator with majority ownership situation, the advertising requirement is lifted.
 Instead, the Canadian company must demonstrate that the foreign entrepreneur’s management of the business will actively benefit the local labour market and provide economic stimulus.
-ESDC officers will consider factors such as job creation, maintaining existing jobs, advancement of the Canadian industry and opportunities for improving the skills of Canadians
+ESDC officers will consider factors such as job creation, maintaining existing jobs, advancement of the Canadian industry and opportunities for improving the skills of Canadians.

 Please complete this short form to submit your work permit query directly to our specialists.